Duke Research Data Repository Frequently Asked Questions

 Metadata is not a substitute for adequate dataset documentation, such as README files, codebooks, data dictionaries, or methodology reports.
 Dataset documentation is meant to serve as a more comprehensive record of the methodology, coding decisions, measurement tools and analytic processes that make it possible for others to correctly interpret and replicate your work.
 For more information, or for guidance on how to best compose documentation for your dataset, please contact one of our Research Data Management Consultants.

 For more in-depth documentation about metadata for the Research Data Repository, please see here.
+Note: RDR metadata can be harvested using our OAI-PMH feed.

 What metadata are required for deposit?